2ToPL/NOF/README.md

-# NOF
+# Novelpia Offline
-Novelpia Offline Client for Mobile
+Novelpia Client for Offline in Android